 What to do with your old breast pump

-By the time you finish breastfeeding your child, you and your breast pump will have probably been through many milestones together: late night pumping sessions, perhaps a return to work, and most importantly, nurturing your baby!
-It makes sense that you wouldn’t want to just toss your trusty companion out when you’re finished with it… but you may not know exactly what to do with your old breast pump or are wondering where to donate your breast pump.
+By the time you finish breastfeeding your child, you and your breast pump will have probably been through many milestones together: Late-night pumping sessions, perhaps a return to work, and most importantly, nurturing your baby!
+It makes sense that you wouldn’t want to just toss your trusty companion out when you’re finished with it… but you may not know exactly what to do with your breast pump or are wondering where to donate it.
 So what are your options?

 Where to donate your breast pump

 The term “closed system” causes some confusion and leads many parents to believe their pump can be fully sanitized and then reused by another parent (whether by donation or sale).
-However, only pumps described as multi-user pumps in their pump manual can be donated or sold.
+However, pump donations are rare: Only pumps described as multi-user pumps in their pump manual can be donated or sold.
 Since breast pumps are medical devices, many organizations won’t accept a breast pump donation to prevent liability or contamination.

 Selling your used breast pump